QP/C 8.1.3

 • Determining the size (and dynamic range) of various data types

-• Determining the maximum numbers of various objects in the framework or Application
+• Determining the maximum number of various objects residing inside the QP/C component

 • Determining the presence (or absence) of class members